High-Level Rubric for E80 Final Report

 2.1 Abstract

-The abstract articulates what was done, including a quick description of the experimental method.
-The abstract mentions quantitative conclusions.
+The abstract articulates what was done, including a concise description of the experimental method, and why (i.e., motivation).
+The abstract mentions key quantitative (i.e., numerical) conclusions and what they mean.

 2.2 Introduction

 The introduction motivates the work and explains experimental and modeling methods well enough to orient the reader to the paper.
+Relevant background information should be cited.
 The introduction does not explain technical details in more depth than necessary to orient the reader: those details belong in the main body.
-A successful introduction motivates work, explains experimental and modeling methods well enough to orient the reader to the paper.

 The introduction should also include an explanation of the specific phenomena the robot was designed to measure, why these measurements are important, and what can be learned from these measurements.
 In particular, each goal of the project should be articulated.